lambdamikel/Busch-2090/README.md

 screen updates.

-The 2nd Generation version does not support the real time clock (RTC), does not have a 1Hz output port.
+The 2nd Generation version does not support the real time clock (RTC), and does not have a 1Hz output port.
 Note that the loudspeaker can be added between A0 and GND over a 75 Ohm resistor (as an "after market" hack / mod).